oSharpey/cyber-obsidian/year-1/NCCD/lab-10/lab-10.md

 # add new firewall rule
 iptables -A FORWARD -m state --ctstate RELATED,ESTABLISHED -j ACCEPT iptables -A FORWARD -i eth0 -o eth1 -s 0.0.0.0/0 -d 0.0.0.0/0 -j ACCEPT

+# SNAT on gw so the source address is changed

 ```